aidanwc/Fall-2017-Class/Data_Structures/README.md

 # Data Structures
-All projects were coded in Java.
+Data Structures class taken in fall 2017, all projects were coded in Java.